 For the individual with diabetes, many extra steps are necessary as well.
 Touching base with care providers, coordinating communication between care providers, filling prescriptions and purchasing supplies, and then getting to know the new environment are all included on the endless list of tasks to take care of before classes begin and during those demanding first weeks.

 Bozeman Health provides both diabetes support and education.
-More information on their educational programs can be found here or by calling 406-414-5331top
+More information on their educational programs can be found on their website or by calling 406-414-5331.

 These websites are available for reference into the ongoing research and education aimed at the prevention and treatment of diabetes across the nation.
 Diabetes is treatable and advanced disease is preventable and health care providers are readily available to help guide the individualized care needed for those with the disease.
 Check out the latest information in comprehensive care!